prashantbytesyntax/gprofiler_arm_64/README.md

     * `smart` - Run both `fp` and `dwarf`, then choose the result with the highest average of stack frames count, per process.
     * `disabled` - Avoids running `perf` at all.
 See [perf-less mode](#perf-less-mode).

+## Rootless mode
+gProfiler can be run in rootless mode, profiling without root or sudo access with limited functionality by using the `--rootless` argument.

+Profiling is limited to perf (not java, python, ruby, etc.), and requires passing `--pids` with a list of processes owned by the current user.

+If the default directories for the log file and pid file (e.g., `/var/log or /var/run`) are not writable by the current user, these must be explicitly directed to a writable path with `--log-file {LOG_FILE}` and `--pid-file {PID_FILE}` respectively.
+If gProfiler was run previously as root or with sudo, it will create the temporary directory `gprofiler_tmp` in the default location (usually `/tmp`) or wherever specified.
+If gProfiler is run again with `--rootless`, it will fail to run as it will be trying to write to the `gprofiler_tmp` directory which has already been created by `root` user.
+Delete this root owned directory or redirect to a different (user writable) directory and re-run with `--rootless`.

+Some additional configuration may be required to operate without root.

+### perf_event_paranoid
+By default `/proc/sys/kernel/perf_event_paranoid` may be configured such that `perf` cannot operate without root.
+Consider setting to `-1` if `--rootless` indicates permission errors (this is the least secure mode, so refer to [perf-security documentation](https://www.kernel.org/doc/html/latest/admin-guide/perf-security.html for security information)).
+It may also be necessary to set `perf_event_mlock_kb`.
+* -1: Allow use of (almost) all events by all users Ignore mlock limit after `perf_event_mlock_kb` without `CAP_IPC_LOCK`
+* 0: Disallow raw and ftrace function tracepoint access
+* 1: Disallow CPU event access
+* 2: Disallow kernel profiling
+To make the adjusted `perf_event_paranoid` setting permanent, preserve it in `/etc/sysctl.conf` (e.g., `kernel.perf_event_paranoid = {SETTING}`).

+### perf_event_mlock_kb
+This controls the size of per-cpu ring buffer not counted against mlock limit.
+The default value is 512 + 1 page.
+Depending on the value of `perf_event_paranoid`, it may be necessary to set `perf_event_mlock_kb`.

+To make adjustment to `perf_event_mlock_kb` setting permanent preserve it in `/etc/sysctl.conf` (e.g., `kernel.perf_event_mlock_kb = {SETTING}`).

+### kptr_restrict
+This toggle indicates whether restrictions are placed on exposing kernel addresses via `/proc` and other interfaces.
+In order to get better visibility into kernel callstacks in flamegraphs, `/proc/sys/kernel/kptr_restrict` can be set to `0`.
+For more information refer to [kptr-restrict docs](https://docs.kernel.org/admin-guide/sysctl/kernel.html#kptr-restrict).

+`echo 0 | sudo tee /proc/sys/kernel/kptr_restrict`

+To make adjustment to `kptr_restrict` setting permanent preserve it in `/etc/sysctl.conf` (e.g., `kernel.kptr_restrict = {SETTING}`).

 ## Other options

 ### Using HTTP proxies